Documentation Index

 First, let’s create the environment components:

-from examples.letter.core.ground import LetterWorld
+from examples.introduction.core.ground import LetterWorld

-from examples.letter.core.label import LetterWorldLabellingFunction
+from examples.introduction.core.label import LetterWorldLabellingFunction

-from examples.letter.core.machine import LetterWorldCountingRewardMachine
+from examples.introduction.core.machine import LetterWorldCountingRewardMachine

-from examples.letter.core.crossproduct import LetterWorldCrossProduct
+from examples.introduction.core.crossproduct import LetterWorldCrossProduct

 # Initialize environment components